omarkamal62/building-task/README.md

 ![Screenshot (351)](https://github.com/omarkamal62/building-task/assets/49999117/678018d7-117e-4464-8d14-502c2edeb086)

+### Using Leaflet as map

-(5th) Like we mention the I can show the location of the building on which country and with the help of Leaflet
+Like we mention the I can show the location of the building on which country and with the help of Leaflet

 ![Screenshot (349)](https://github.com/omarkamal62/building-task/assets/49999117/0c6eb5ca-4148-4fa9-9c63-b13d13d2c46e)